brightway-lca/enhancement-proposals/proposals/0004_changelogs.md

 1. include the version number of the corresponding release
 2. include a list of individual changes, which:
 3. link to relevant GitHub issues (e.g. `#1`, `#2`)

+In addition, the version numbers shall adhere to [Semantic Versioning](https://semver.org/):

+> Given a version number MAJOR.MINOR.PATCH, increment the: \
+> \
+MAJOR version when you make incompatible API changes\
+MINOR version when you add functionality in a backwards compatible manner\
+PATCH version when you make backwards compatible bug fixes\
+Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.\

 ### Rationale